StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 "I have a winner here," said Darella, taking a deep breath.
 "Why was six afraid of seven?"

-"Because 'seven eight nine'!", one of the guards said, and they began then rattle again.
+"Because 'seven eight nine'!" one of the guards said, and they began then rattle again.

 "Hah!
-You're wrong!", Darella exclaimed.
+You're wrong!"
+Darella exclaimed.
 The guards quieted down and awaited an explanation.

 "Because," Darella began, "seven was a known 'six offender'."